akn-cybersec/bin-exp-journey/Binary Protection Scanner/readme.md

 # Binary Protection Scanner

 A C++ tool that scans ELF binaries and displays security protections (PIE, canary, NX, RELRO) with exploitation path suggestions.
+It's just a tool, I made it cuz I was learning the behavior of elf, and trying to understand better.
+My way of understanding complex things is by doing projects in it, and it's one of that.
+I made this just to learn binaries and how to play with them.
+It's completely optional.
+The only best thing which it gives is: It doesn't just gives the checksec, it also suggests some methods to get flag and that.
+It's good for beginners, but once you are beyone the beginner line, use 'checksec' and find the type of attack on your own.
+Cuz we grow like that.

 ## Features